jbf81tb/kural_work/README.md

 * Signal-boosting with U-nets
     * Very easy to boost gross structure signal and flatten-out noise
     * Some fine detail is lost, but I believe building a better classifier (__NN__) and using perceptual loss can help this.

+__NN__ : A neural network was used to accomplish this task.
+All NN architectures can be found in kural_core/models.py